-To prioritize investments, companies should plan and consider the following spends,
+To prioritize investments, companies should plan and consider the following spending,

 - Is the money that is being spent in this quarter bringing in revenue in the next quarter?

-- Does it reduce manual work by automation?
+- Does it reduce manual work through automation?

-- Are there any immediate organizational risks that need to be taken care of like pending litigation or any spend to rectify the loss of reputation?
+- Are there any immediate organizational risks that need to be taken care of like pending litigation or any spending to rectify the loss of reputation?

 Since a subscription business has several moving parts that extend from the product and marketing to sales and finance, you need to monitor them in real-time to ensure your business stays healthy.
 An analytics tool that can consolidate data from multiple functions to give you a coherent view of your business is a great value addition to your tech stack.